NewbySlime/Lua-Debugger-GUI/README.md

 Any contributions are appreciated, make sure to state the problems in the app or wanted features.
 You might also want to expect on some short delay in merging since I'm still in University.

 As simple as reporting an issue also helps the project to grow!

+## Found Issues or any Ideas?
+If you find any issues or any ideas, you can directly report it in the Issues tab or discuss it in the Discussion, I'll respond to it as soon as I can.
+I will not accept any kind of message privately, unless in important context.